Counseling & School Psychology Program Information and Admission Requirements

 Applicants meeting admission requirements for graduate study will be forwarded to the Department for consideration and

-- Participate in the Department admission interview/intake process available each semester.
-When the application is complete,
+- Applicants must participate in the CSP Department admission interview/intake process which occurs each semester.
+When the

 - Department recommendations for admissions are submitted to the Dean of Graduate Studies.